Tips for Hiring a Sales Manager for Complex Machinery Sales

 Too often companies pluck a top rep out of the field to make them a manager - predicting success on the rep's performance at sales.
 Often that results in a deterioration in sales performance and weak management.

-So let's profile a great sales manager next.
+So let's profile a top performing sales managers next.

 Profiling a Great Industrial Sales Manager